trento-project/docs/adr/0010-web-dashboard-directory-structure-and-contexts.md

 We propose a directory structure with these characteristics

-- One context for each "domain entity" of our application (cluster, sap_systems, hosts, tags etc..)
+- One context for each "domain entity" of our application (clusters, sap_systems, hosts, tags etc..)
-- Everything that is tailored to the context in the same directory, (policies, "services", etc..)
+- Everything that is tailored to the context in the same directory, (policies, services, etc..)
-- "integration"/"infrastructure" context, containing all the interaction outside the domain like rabbitmq, checks engine etc.. (what we have now in application directory) and commanded cross-aggregate interactions
+- "integration"/"infrastructure" context, containing all the interaction outside the domain like rabbitmq, checks engines etc.. (what we have now in application directory) and commanded cross-aggregate interactions

 **Example with sap_system context**